-Through the Agent, File Reporter takes a "scan" of the file system's storage resource at a given moment.
+Through one of the file system Agents (AgentFS, legacy Agent for Windows, or Linux Agent), File Reporter scans a storage resource.
 A storage resource can be a Micro Focus (formerly Novell) network server volume or a Microsoft network share.

-Scans are indexed data that are specific to a storage resource.
+File system scans are indexed data that are specific to a storage resource.
 They are the means of generating a storage report or the means of analyzing data using the analytics tools.
-Scans include comprehensive information on the file types users are storing, when files were created, when they were last modified, permission data on the folders where these files reside, and much more.
+File system scans include comprehensive information on the file types users are storing, when files were created, when they were last modified, permission data on the folders where these files reside, and much more.

-File Reporter collects scans from the Agents and sends them to the Engine.
+File Reporter collects file system scans from the Agents and sends them to the Engine.
 The Engine then sends the scans to the Scan Processor, which stores the scans in the database.